 Post your vision board prominently in your office or as your computer wallpaper so you can see it every day.
 And remember that action is mandatory in order to reach those goals.

 To know what action to take, you can break your goals into smaller pieces and into a step-by-step process.
 After that, schedule it in a planner and calendar and stick to it, working on your goals little by little each day.

 Tumblr and Instagram for inspiration

 Another place to find inspiration and motivation to work toward your goals are social media platforms like Tumblr and Instagram.
-I found that people use these websites as motivation and stay accountable for their studies in their education and goals.
-They are called studyblrs (a combination of study and tumblr), they also post their content on Instagram.
+I found that people use these websites as motivation and to stay accountable for their studies in their education and goals.
+They are called studyblrs (a combination of study and Tumblr), and they also post their content on Instagram.

 The planners they used were sometimes called bullet journals.
 And they would share tips on how to study, stay motivated, and resources related to their interests (like botany).

 As you can see, it takes more than just writing down your goals in order to reach them.
 You need to be specific so you know which steps to take.
 You need to be able to see it, to help you believe it and remind you to keep going.
 You need to keep track of your progress so you know what you completed and celebrate these victories.